When you think of fair foods, you probably think of fatty, sugary, deep fried decadence. And to be honest, that’s pretty much what state fair food is!

 That’s thanks to all the spice and seasonings.

-The closest recipe I’ve found to replicating fair fries is this copycat recipe for Popeye’s seasoned fries.
+The closest recipe I’ve found to replicating this fair staple is this copycat recipe for Popeye’s.

-With garlic, pepper, salt, chili powder, cayenne, paprika, and more, these fries are some of the best you’ll ever taste.
+With garlic, pepper, salt, chili powder, cayenne, paprika, and more, this version of fries is some of the best you’ll ever taste.

 If they don’t set your tastebuds ablaze, nothing will.